Introduction

 There are many kinds of research software, such as:

-No code is self-explanatory.
-It’s a tool we design, or, more often, a complex organism that develops as we use it with our colleagues.
+Code is rarely self-explanatory.
+It is a tool we design and extend over time, often alongside colleagues.
 To explain our code we must write software documentation.

-This provides information about our programs for everyone involved in its development, use, and future re-use.
-Documentation may consist of text, tips within a computer environment, and diagrams that guide the user in using a (potentially complex) software tool.
-It explains how the software works why it behaves the way it does.
+Documentation provides information about our programs for everyone involved in their development, use, and future reuse.
+It may consist of text, tips within a computer environment, and diagrams that guide the user in using a (potentially complex) software tool.
+It explains how the software works and why it behaves the way it does.

 Why document our code?